 Group manage page - Once you publish your group, you will be taken to the group manage page.
 This is where you can view your group’s statistics, actions, emails, mobile messages,invite new administrators, and more.
 The link will look like this: https://actionnetwork.org/groups/amys-test-group/manage

 Networks - Groups can be linked together into a federated hierarchy called a network.
 Groups within a network share data according to their place in the hierarchy.
 Networks are perfect for federated organizations, organizations with local chapters, field campaigns, and similar structures.
 You can see more information on pricing for a Networks level partnership here.

 Actions - Actions are different pages you create that you can send to your activists for them to sign.
-We offer many different types of actions — petitions, events, ticketed events, event campaigns, forms, letter campaigns, fundraisers, and a files storage tool.
+We offer many different types of actions — petitions, events, ticketed events, event campaigns, forms, letter campaigns, call campaigns, fundraisers, and a files storage tool.

 Draft/Publish/Unpublished - Before an action is published, it's in draft mode.
 Anyone who is not an administrator in your group cannot access the action.
 When you publish an action, it just makes the link "live" so the public can access your action when they click the link.
 Unpublishing an action puts it back in draft mode.

 Action manage page - An action manage page is created after you create an action.
 You'll see it when you save your draft or publish.
 This is where you can manage your action, including edit the content, unpublish or cancel the action, edit the auto-response email or social media sharing language, and more.